Wang-lab-UCSD/mEpigram/README.md

 ## Optional steps:
 #### Motif scanning:
 Aftering discovering motifs from the pipeline, you might want to find where they are in a set of sequences.
 To identify locations of matches using your motifs, you can use the motif scanning tool.
-The program takes a FASTA file, a motif PWM file, and a background file that states background base composition.
-Although the background is optional, it is recommended that you use the appropriate background as the program will assume equal nucleotide distribution if the background is not provided.
+The program takes a FASTA file, a motif PWM file, and a background file (optional) that states background base composition.
+The program will use the nucleotide distribution from the input sequences if a background is not provided.

-`python motifscannerA.py [options] -f fastafile -m motiffile -o output_file -b backgroundBaseComposition`
+`python motifscannerA.py -f testfiles/data_typeE/test.typeE.faa -m testfiles/data_typeE/test.typeE.meme -o test.scanned.txt`

+Example of the content of a background nucleotide distribution file:
+A       0.295484488819
+C       0.199430583447
+E       0.00508492759333
+T       0.295484488959
+G       0.204515511181

 *Note: The motifscannerA.py file should be executed in the main mEpigram directory